SixArm/resume-help/README.md

 * ✅ A PDF file is typically the most-readable and most-scannable.

-* 🚫 Do not use other kinds of files, because they may interfere with reading and scanning.
+* 🚫 Don't use other kinds of files, because they may interfere with reading and scanning.